GGG-KILLER/Templater/README.md

 Download the executable from the Releases section and then put it somewhere on your PATH.

 # Template.json configuration
-The `template.json` is a JSON file (if you don't know what it is, search before trying to create it) and consists of 4 fields:
+The `template.json` is a JSON file (if you don't know what it is, search before trying to create it) and consists of 4 fields (all optional, but the file should exist and be a valid empty json array if you don't use any):

 - `setupTasks` - An array of strings containing all commands to run after all files are copied and processed
 - `ignore` - An array of strings containing all files to ignore (will not be copied) (Globs supported!)